okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 ### Default policies

 A default policy is automatically created for each type of policy.
-This ensures that there’s always a policy to apply to a user in all situations.
+This ensures that there's always a policy to apply to a user in all situations.
 Default policies are required, and you can't delete them.
-They’re always the last policy in the priority order, and any added policies of the same type have higher priority.
+They're always the last policy in the priority order, and any added policies of the same type have higher priority.

 Default policies also always have one default rule that you can't delete, and that rule is always the last rule in the priority order.
 When you add rules to the default policy, they have a higher priority than the default rule.